celestiaorg/docs/developers/blobstream.md

 Bridging Celestia’s data root to Ethereum requires running a Celestia _light client_ as a smart contract on Ethereum, to make the latest state of the Celestia chain known on Ethereum and available to rollups.
-Blobstream X utilizes the latest advances in zero-knowledge proofs to generate a _succinct proof_ that enough Celestia validators have come to consensus (according to the Tendermint consensus protocol) on a block header, and verifies this proof in the Blobstream X Ethereum smart contract to update it with the latest Celestia header.
+Blobstream X utilizes the latest advances in ZK proofs to generate a _succinct proof_ that enough Celestia validators have come to consensus (according to the Tendermint consensus protocol) on a block header, and verifies this proof in the Blobstream X Ethereum smart contract to update it with the latest Celestia header.

-The Blobstream X zero-knowledge proof not only verifies the consensus of Celestia validators, but it also merkelizes and hashes all the data roots in the block range from the previous update to the current update, making accessible all Celestia data roots (verifiable with a Merkle inclusion proof
+The Blobstream X ZK proof not only verifies the consensus of Celestia validators, but it also merkelizes and hashes all the data roots in the block range from the previous update to the current update, making accessible all Celestia data roots (verifiable with a Merkle inclusion proof